 Your refugee, asylum, or another special status allows you to petition yourself

 Once you confirm that you qualify, you will then follow five main steps to receive a green card.

 Step 1: The Petitioner Files an Immigration Petition With USCIS

 The first step in the process is the immigrant petition.
 A petitioner, such as an employer or a family member who is a U.S. citizen or green card holder, must file this form on your behalf.
 You, as the beneficiary, will not file this form.

 The two most common petitions are Form I-130 and Form I-140.
 Form I-130: Petition for Alien Relative is a family-based petition.
 Form I-140: Immigrant Petition for Alien Workers is an employment-based petition.

 Step 2: The USCIS Processes the Petition and Sends It to the NVC

-If USCIS approves your visa petition, they will forward it to the U.S. Department of State’s National Visa Center (NVC).
+If USCIS approves your visa petition, it will forward it to the U.S. Department of State’s National Visa Center (NVC).
 If USCIS denies your petition, you can appeal this decision.
-The NVC will notify you when they receive your visa petition.
+The NVC will notify you when it receives your visa petition.

 The NVC will not do anything with your petition unless an immigrant visa number is available for you.
 Immigrant visa numbers are automatically available to certain visa preference categories.
 For example, you can automatically access an immigrant visa if your spouse is a U.S. citizen.
 However, you will have to wait longer if your spouse is only a green card holder.
 The number of immigrant visas available to noncitizens annually is determined by U.S. immigration law.
 You will need to wait until a visa number becomes available.